psrc/urbansim/psrc_parcel/tools/assign_buildings_to_jobs_README.txt

     (Note: it also needs the table "building_sqft_per_job" on instorage, so one needs to cache it prior to running this script, if the instorage is Flt)
   - The script assigns building_id to jobs where possible and writes out the table into the outstorage.
+  - It also imputes non_residential_sqft to buildings where needed and writes out the buildings table into the outstorage.

 3. Estimate coefficients for home_based and non_home_based ELCM, using
   psrc_parcel/estimation/run_estimation.py